Can Pool Chlorine Burn Your Skin? Chemical Safety Guide

 Chlorine burns occur through two main mechanisms: direct chemical contact and prolonged exposure to high concentrations in pool water.
 Calcium hypochlorite, sodium hypochlorite (liquid chlorine), and trichlor tablets are all caustic chemicals that can cause severe skin burns, eye damage, and respiratory issues when handled improperly.

-In pool water, the safe free chlorine (FC) range is 1-3 ppm for daily swimming.
+In pool water, safe free chlorine (FC) levels depend on cyanuric acid levels - typically 1-3 ppm for pools without CYA, higher for stabilized pools.
 When levels exceed 5-10 ppm, skin irritation becomes common.
 Above 10 ppm, chemical burns can occur, especially with prolonged exposure.
 The burning sensation isn't just discomfort – it's actual tissue damage from the oxidizing properties of chlorine.

 Common Causes of Chlorine Burns